matekrk/vi-per/README.md

 The figures can be reproduced by running the `__05__figures.py` script in the `src` folder.
 Furthermore, the figures for the GP example can be reproduced by running the gp_simulations notebook in the `notebooks` folder.
 The figures for the earthquake application can be reproduced by running the soil_liquefaction notebook in the `notebooks` folder.
 The figures will be saved to the `figures` folder.

+## Visdom
+to visualize on web, you have to start visdom server.
+Result is on localhost:8900
+1. create screen:
+   screen -S visdom.8900
+2. start visdom server:
+   python -m visdom.server -p 8900
+3. leave screen:
+   ctrl + a + d